 On the domestic front, a national economic stimulus package called ‘Thais tour Thailand’ encouraged Thai tourists to travel within Thailand.
 As a result of these tourism policies, domestic tourism was growing.
 Many communities were interested in implementing CBT.
 Many organizations stepped in to support the communities.

 Since 2014 is a peak period for CBT in Thailand.
 The Thai government has included CBT as a formal ‘national agenda’, issued budgets for CBT destination development, and undertaken serious promotion to international markets in line with the global tourism trend on local experience.

 CBT is integrated into the policies and plans of all major Thai government tourism organisations.
-Better education for rural Thais alongside growth of social media has allowed CBT initiatives to communicate directly with Thai travelers, access markets and do their own social media marketing.
+Better education for rural Thais alongside the growth of social media has allowed CBT initiatives to communicate directly with Thai travellers, access markets and do their own social media marketing.